learn-academy-2024-alpha/unit-1-assessment/README.md

-# Assessments for Javascript Foundations
+# Assessments for Javascript Intro